OpenIPC/docs/src/content/docs/hardware/OpenIPC/OpenIPC Bonnet.md

 ## Getting Started

 1. **Attach Antennas**
    Connect antennas to the Bonnet.
+ALWAYS connect the antennas before powering the bonnet.
 There are 4 IPEX connectors.
+The bonnet comes with 4 ipex to SMA cables.

 2. **Connect to SBC**
    Plug the Bonnet into your SBC (Single board computer such as Radxa zero 3) using the 40 pin GPIO female port and the the flexible USB dock cable.
+   This step is optional if you plan to use the Bonnet with Android phone or Meta Quest VR headset.

    **Insert a microSD**
     Insert a SD card with a compatible OpenIPC image flashed on it.
 RubyFPV is also possible.
+   This step is optional if you plan to use the Bonnet with Android phone or Meta Quest VR headset.

 4. **Power Up**
-   Connect a 2S–6S battery to the power input Wires.
+   Connect a 2S–6S battery to the power input wires.
 Use the diagrams above as a reference.
 It's recommended to use a jack or xt30 or xt60 connector.
 You will have to solder the connector yourself.
    The Bonnet will regulate power to the SBC and peripherals.
 The bonnet has polarity protection, so even if you reverse the positive and ground, you will not break the Bonnet.

 ---